simotek/LittleGPTracker/docs/LittlePiggyTrackerConf.md

 -   `BACKGROUND`: color of the background

 -   `FOREGROUND`: color of the foreground

+-   `BORDER`: color of the border in the start screen / dialogs

 -   `HICOLOR1`: row count in song screen

 -   `HICOLOR2`: inverted color

--   `CURSORCOLOR` :  Cursor color
+-   `CURSORCOLOR`:  Cursor color

+-   `PLAYCOLOR`: play indicator color

+-   `MUTECOLOR`: mute indicator color

--   `ROWCOLOR1` :    Row count color 1
+-   `ROWCOLOR1`: row count color 1

--   `ROWCOLOR2` :    Row count color 2
+-   `ROWCOLOR2`: row count color 2

--   `ALTROWNUMBER` : How many rows before alternating between ROWCOLOR1/2
+-   `ALTROWNUMBER`: how many rows before alternating between ROWCOLOR1/2

 -   `MAJORBEAT`: color of "--" at row 00,04,08,0c in phrase screen